Head coach Michael White and senior forward Michale Kyser addressed the media

 After graduation, he played professionally overseas with Atomeromu SE Paks of the Hungarian League's A Division.
 He returned to serve as a graduate assistant at his alma mater for one season with the responsibilities of developing scouting reports and coordinating summer basketball camps.

-Nichols earned his bachelor's degree from WVU in sociology.
+Nichols earned his bachelor's degree from WVU in sociology and is married to the former Courtnie McKinney.